How to Calculate a Personal Injury Settlement

 Because medical expenses are some of the most pressing and unexpected damages tied to injuries, securing the necessary amount of compensation for this factor is crucial.
 Contributing costs may include ambulance fees, medication expenses, hospital or doctor bills, and travel costs.

-If your injuries were severe, you likely had to take time away from work to recover.
+If your injury was severe, you likely had to take time away from work to recover.
 In the worst cases, victims are unable to return to work at all, compromising their ability to earn an income for the rest of their lives.
-These lost wages and future possible losses should be included in your settlement, as well.
+These lost wages and future possible losses should be included in your personal injury settlement, as well.

 In some cases, your injuries may have an intangible but nonetheless serious effect on your life.
 You still deserve to be compensated, no matter how you were affected.
-Some non-economic factors to consider in your personal injury settlement include mental anguish, loss of consortium, pain and suffering, scarring and disfigurement, and loss of enjoyment of life.
+Some non-economic factors to consider when calculating the value of your personal injury settlement include mental anguish, loss of consortium, pain and suffering, scarring and disfigurement, and loss of enjoyment of life.

-Knowing how to calculate a personal injury settlement isn’t enough to guarantee success.
+Knowing how to determine the value of a personal injury settlement isn’t enough to guarantee success.
 A qualified attorney can help ensure the best results for your personal injury claim.